jannatulhashi/pandas-challenge/README.md

 In this challenge, I'll create and manipulate Pandas DataFrames to analyze school and standardized test data.

 ## Background
 In this endeavor, I have embraced the responsibility of assisting the city's school district board and mayor in making informed decisions about future school budgets and priorities.
 For my initial assignment, I have been entrusted with the task of analyzing the standardized test results across the entire district.
 I have access to individual students' math and reading scores, as well as comprehensive information about the schools they attend.
-My primary goal is to effectively aggregate the data and present discernible patterns that highlight the performance of schools within the district..
+My primary goal is to effectively aggregate the data and present discernible patterns that highlight the performance of schools within the district.

 ## Instructions
 I will leverage the power of Pandas and Jupyter Notebook to generate a comprehensive report encompassing the provided dataset.
 The report will present essential data insights and will also include a written analysis highlighting at least two notable trends observed from the data.